Dodge Dakota Insurance Rates

 Rates are averaged for all Dodge Dakota models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a condensed summary of the data raised in the charts and tables above.
+The next list is a summary of the material that was raised in the charts and tables above.

-- Drivers who may need higher liability limits will pay an extra $550 annually to go from a low limit to the 250/500 level
+- Consumers who purchase increased levels of liability coverage will pay about $550 every year to increase from a 30/60 limit to 250/500 limits

 Rate Tables and Charts